Two Partial Orders for Standard Young Tableaux: LR-fillings and motivation

-Our investigation of the partial orders for LR-fillings is motivated by an application to short exact sequences of nilpotent linear operators.
 Let $k$ be an algebraically closed field.
 A nilpotent $k$-linear operator $N=(V,T)$ consists of a~finite dimensional $k$-vector space $V$ together with a nilpotent $k$-linear map $T:V\to V$.
 Such an operator $N_\alpha=(V,T)$ is given uniquely, up to isomorphy, by a partition $\alpha$ recording the sizes of the Jordan blocks of the action of $T$ on the vector space $V$.
 Given two nilpotent linear operators $N=(V,T)$ and $N'=(V',T')$, a morphism from $N$ to $N'$ is a $k$-linear map $\phi:V\rightarrow V'$ such that $T'\phi=\phi T$.

 The Green-Klein Theorem \cite{gk} establishes the link with LR-fillings:

 \begin{thm} For partitions $\alpha,\beta,\gamma$, there exists a short exact sequence $0\to N_\alpha\to N_\beta\to N_\gamma\to 0$ of nilpotent linear operators if and only if there is an LR-filling of type $(\alpha',\beta',\gamma')$. \end{thm}